openego/eDisGo/doc/methodology/flexibility/overlying_grid.rst

      - ``thermal_storage_units_decentral_soc``

 Both are therefore silently dropped, and the same applies to the CSV path, whose files are named after the eGo keys.
+Nothing warns about it — an unrecognised name is discarded without a message, see `openego/eDisGo#758
-In an eGo run the two thermal-storage state-of-charge attributes of Group 2 are consequently always empty, and the OPF falls back to a zero state of charge.
+<https://github.com/openego/eDisGo/issues/758>`_.
+In an eGo run the two thermal-storage
+state-of-charge attributes of Group 2 are consequently always empty, and the OPF falls back to a zero state of charge.
 The remaining eleven attributes match by name and do arrive.
 A validation test should treat the two as absent until the naming is